Health & Wellness

 If you think your pet has short spine syndrome, then they’re one of only a couple in the world.
 Keep reading to learn how to help these pups live comfortably.

-“Short spine syndrome is a very rare genetic disease that causes fusion of vertebral bones in the spine and a shortened, compressed spine as a result,” Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, says.
+“Short spine syndrome is a very rare genetic disease that causes fusion of vertebral bones in the spine and a shortened, compressed spine as a result,” Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, says.

 According to Dr. Singler, only 30 dogs worldwide are affected with this condition, and they often have a much shorter body length and appear to have almost no neck, while their legs and heads remain a regular size.